pagekit/docs/architecture-events.md

 # Architecture and Events

-To get an overview of the files and folders in Pagekit see the [Folder Structure](folder-structure.md) document.
+To get an overview of the files and folders in Pagekit see the [Folder Structure](folder-structure.md) doc.
 As a developer you will be interested in the `vendor` folder.
 In this folder you will find all the code, except from bootstrapping code, like:

 - JavaScript and CSS libraries, i.e. jQuery, UIKit etc.
 - third party PHP libraries Symfony, Doctrine etc.
-- Razr Templating Engine, Pagekit's Components and the Pagekit Framework.
+- Razr Templating Engine, Pagekit's components and the Pagekit framework.

 ## Architecture